nanaessandoh/FPGA-4-Bit-ALU/README.md

 # FPGA implementation of a 4-Bit ALU

-The design is prototype on the DE1-SoC board and is driven by the 50 MHz clock signal.
+The design is prototype on the DE1-SoC board.

 The specifications of the design are
 * It has 2 4-bit input operands, A and B, connected to switches SW(7 downto 4) and SW(3 downto 0) respectively.